microchip-pic-avr-examples/pic18f56q71-morse-code-mplab-mcc/README.md

 ### Receiver and Decoder

-#### Universial Timers (UTMR)
+#### Universal Timers (UTMR)
-Universial Timers (UTMR) are used to receive and decode Morse code.
-The UTMRs are 16-bit timers with advanced start/stop/reset capabilities.
+Universal Timers (UTMR) are used to receive and decode Morse code.
+The UTMRs on this device are 16-bit timers with advanced start/stop/reset capabilities.
 When a rising edge occurs on the input to the UTMR, the timer starts and resets it's count.
 On the next edge (falling), the timer will stop and capture the current count.
 This generates a Capture Interrupt.
+Within a single UTMR, there are multiple Timer Units (TU).

 If the pulse remains HIGH for longer than the timeout period set for the UTMR, the UTMR will reset to 0, and generate a PR Match Interrupt.
 In the PR Match Interrupt Service Routine (ISR), the UTMR is manually stopped to prevent more interrupts from being triggered.
 The UTMR is re-enabled shortly after, in the state machine.

-**Note: UTMR B uses inverted logic to UTMR A, but is otherwise identical.**
+**Note: UTMR TU16B uses inverted logic to UTMR TU16A, but is otherwise identical.**

 #### Processing Data
 Each interrupt from the UTMR is used to move the internal decoder state machine to the next state.
 In most cases, the sequence received would be: